shivvor2/denmune_skl/doc/index.rst

             :color: secondary
             :expand:

-            To the reference guide
+            To the API Reference

     .. grid-item-card::  Examples
         :img-top: _static/img/index_examples.svg
         :class-card: intro-card
         :shadow: md

-        A set of examples.
-It complements the User Guide and it is the right place to show how to use your compatible estimator.
+        A gallery of examples demonstrating key features and advanced use cases.

         +++